vwkd/windows/README.md

 ## Features

 - sliding, hopping, and tumbling windows
-- single pass or wrap around indefinitely
+- non-wrapping or wrapping windows
+- iterates iterable lazily
-- iterator, e.g. can use in `for..of`
+- is itself iterator, e.g. can use in `for..of`